 LiveRamp permits users to connect data collected on connected advertising platforms.
 The company uses a multi-faceted approach that includes data collection across screens.
 Data is collected and distributed across connected TV channels, screens, and devices.
 LiveRamp has access to a large platform via display, social media, search, and more.

 Oracle is one of the most well-established cloud computing providers in the world.
 As part of their products and services, advertisers can use the Oracle Data Cloud for advertising on connected TV networks.
 Cross-platform advertising is scalable and can be budgeted for any size campaign.

-TapAd allows for unification for brands across different connected TV platforms.
+TapAd allows for the unification of brands across different connected TV platforms.
 With TapAd, users can identify a consumer and then reach the user across devices, including tablets, smart televisions, laptops, streaming devices, and more.
-Insights are available to measure results of TapAd cross-platform ads.
+Insights are available to measure the results of TapAd cross-platform ads.

 Connected TV vs OTT

 A significant comparison is Connected TV vs OTT.
 OTT stands for over-the-top and refers to television that isn’t broadcast through a traditional closed-circuit system.
 Consumers with OTT won’t pay a cable or satellite TV provider to access programming such as movies, television shows, or even live television.
 Content is instead served through streaming providers.
 OTT programming can be streamed through a Connected TV device, which includes smart TVs.